ethereum-optimism/optimism/specs/system_config.md

   - other future variables may also be retrieved from other contents of the L2 block, such as the header.

-After preparing the initial system configuration for the given L1 starting input, with each new L1 block the system configuration is updated by copying the configuration and then applying any emitted log events from the L1 `SystemConfig` contract:
+After preparing the initial system configuration for the given L1 starting input, with each new L1 block the system configuration is updated by processing all receipts from the block.

+The contained log events are filtered and processed as follows:

 - the log event contract address must match the rollup `SystemConfig` deployment
 - the first log event topic must match the ABI hash of `ConfigUpdate(uint256,uint8,bytes)`